discordjs/discord.js/docs/docs_client.rst

 servers
 ~~~~~~~
 An `Array` of Server_ objects that the client has access to.
-Represents the servers the client is in.

 channels
 ~~~~~~~~
 An `Array` of Channel_ objects that the client has access to.
-Represents the channels the client can access.

 users
 ~~~~~